Weyl-type hybrid subconvexity bounds for twisted $L$-functions and Heegner points on shrinking sets: Introduction

 The bounds \eqref{eq:CIholo} and \eqref{eq:CIMaass} depend polynomially on $k$ and $T$, respectively, but in an unspecified way (Conrey and Iwaniec state that perhaps $k^3$ is acceptable).
 Motivated by some problems related to the equidistribution of Heegner points, it is desirable to obtain bounds as strong as possible in the $T$ aspect; see Section \ref{section:Heegner} below for further discussion of applications.
 Along these lines, we mention a handful of results that estimate a cubic moment in the spectral/weight aspect with fixed level (often level $1$).
 Ivi{\'c} \cite{Ivic} showed

 where here the Maass forms are of level $1$.
 For reference, Weyl's law for $\Gamma_0(q) \backslash \mh$ gives

-uniformly in both $q, T \gg 1$.
+uniformly in both $q, T \gg 1$ (here the notation $f(x) \asymp g(x)$ means there exist constants $c_1, c_2 > 0$ so that $c_1 f(x) \leq g(x) \leq c_2 g(x)$ for all $x$ under consideration).
 Ivi{\'c}'s approach is quite different from that of \cite{CI}, and also leads to a Weyl-type subconvexity bound for level $1$ in the archimedean (spectral parameter) aspect.
 The weight $k$ analog is due to Zhao Peng \cite{Pe} who showed

 Again this implies a Weyl-type subconvexity bound in the weight aspect (with fixed level $1$).
 Analogs of these cubic moments were used by Xiaoqing Li \cite{XLi} to give the first subconvexity bound for a self-dual $L$-function on $GL_3$ in the $t$-aspect (as well as certain $GL_3 \times GL_2$ Rankin-Selberg twists).
 Furthermore, Blomer \cite{BlomerGL3} obtained subconvexity for twists of a self-dual $GL_3$ form by a quadratic Dirichlet character in the $q$-aspect.
 Q. Lu \cite{Lu} has modified Xiaoqing Li's \cite{XLi} method to handle variations of \eqref{eq:IvicBound} with $t_j$ in a larger window ($T \leq t_j \leq T + T^{3/8+\varepsilon}$), and for level $q$ (however, no dependency on $q$ is given).